 1. Teach him the words for how he feels.

 Your son will scream out of frustration and hide out of embarrassment.
 He’ll cry from fear and bite out of excitement.
 Let his body move by the emotion, but also explain to him what the emotion is and the appropriate response to that emotion for future reference.
 Point out other people who are feeling the same thing and compare how they are showing that emotion.
 Talk him through your emotions so that someday when he is grown, he will know the difference between angry and embarrassed; between disappointment and grief.
+These parenting tips for your sons will make their emotional vocabulary very strong.

-2. Be a cheerleader for his life
+2. Be a cheerleader for his life.

-3. Teach him how to do laundry..and load the dishwasher, and iron a shirt.
+..and load the dishwasher, and iron a shirt.

 He may not always choose to do it.
 He may not ever have to do it.
 But someday his wife will thank you.